KontioJuho/matrinetR/README.md

 ```
-Matridata and matrigraph objects are the main two inputs to the actual network estimation step, handled by the function matrinet_estimate.
-The function returns an updated matrigraph object that includes all of the edge weights and other relevant information about the estimation process.
+The network estimation can be done simply from the above matridata and matrigraph objects with the matrinet_estimate function as follows:

 ```r